tramitit/guides/en/romania/identity_card.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn about the Romanian Identity Card, its application process, required documents, renewal considerations, and providers offering this service in Romania.
+description: Learn the process to obtain a Romanian Identity Card, required documents, and tips for citizens and foreign residents.
+Stay compliant and prepared.
 draft: false
-meta_title: 'Romanian Identity Card: Application, Requirements & Providers'
+meta_title: 'Romanian Identity Card: How to Obtain, Required Documents, and More'
-title: 'Romanian Identity Card: Application, Requirements & Providers'
+title: 'Romanian Identity Card: How to Obtain, Required Documents, and More'
 translationKey: romania-identity_card
 ---

 ## Description
 ### What is it?